Let’s talk about trends, baby!

 Then we have someone like Elgato, who has worked with the most channels on ‘let’s play’ videos (40 YouTubers to date), and they’ve still struck an average of six sponsorships with each of these creators for 17M total views.
 They’ve been at this game - no pun intended - the longest with their first “let’s play” integration going live in August 2014, in fact.

 In short, trends can be volatile - they can be stubbornly consistent - and they can make or break a creator channel or brand’s image in many cases.
 There’s only one way to be sure, and that’s to check your trends.
-Like I said, we got you covered!
-Sign up for ThoughtLeader’s Trends Page here.
+Like we said, we've got you covered - check out all the upcoming trends and schedule your campaigns now.